TEAR-ERC/tandem-egu21/verification.markdown

 permalink: /verification
 ---

-Here, we verify that our DG implementation achieves high-order convergence.
+We verify that our DG implementation achieves high-order convergence.
 We first describe several test problems for the linear elasticity solver, present a manufactured test problem for antiplane shear motion second, and lastly compare against the SCEC SEAS project.